The FCC Small Cell Order: Everything You Need to Know (Part 2)

 The existing network of cell towers cannot meet the demands of 5G.
 An effective rollout depends on the placement of hundreds of thousands of small cell attachments, each smaller than the size of a backpack, to provide a greater density of wireless coverage.

 Many companies and cities have worked hard to accommodate the overwhelmingly high volume of small cell nodes, and have already faced several challenges.
-Deployment of small cell infrastructure has lagged due to excessive fees, legal restrictions, and long waiting periods for approval of attachment applications.
+Deployment of small cell infrastructure has lagged due to excessive fees, legal restrictions, and long waiting periods for the approval of attachment applications.

 The FCC Report and Order addresses each of these three issues with specific requirements that municipalities and other parties must meet in their interactions with wireless providers.